Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: Our Method

-In this research we present ASPIRE, an \textbf{a}utomated \textbf{s}ecurity \textbf{p}olicy \textbf{i}mplementation using \textbf{re}inforcement learning.
-The goal of our approach is to automatically learn a security policy that best fits organizational requirements.
-More specifically, we train a deep neural network to dynamically determine when sufficient information exists to classify a given file and when more analysis is needed.
-The policy produced by our approach is shaped based on the values (i.e., rewards and costs) assigned to correct and incorrect file classifications, as well as to the use of computing resources.
-We introduce a RL framework that explores the efficacy of various detector combinations and continuously performs cost-benefit analysis to select optimal detector combinations.
+We present \MethodName, a \textbf{s}ecurity \textbf{p}olicy \textbf{i}mplementation using deep \textbf{re}inforcement \textbf{l}earning.
+The goal of our approach is to automatically ``learn'' (i.e., generate) a security policy that best fits an organization's priorities and requirements.
+More specifically, we train a deep neural network to \textit{dynamically} determine when enough information exists to classify a given file and when more analysis is needed.
+The policy generated by our approach is shaped by the rewards and penalties assigned to correct and incorrect file classification, as well as by the cost of using computing resources.
+We introduce a reinforcement learning (RL) framework that explores the efficacy of various detector combinations and continuously performs cost-benefit analysis to select the optimal security policy.

-The main challenge in selecting detector combinations can be modelled as an exploration/exploitation problem.
-While the cost (i.e., computing resources) of using a detector can be very closely approximated in advance, its benefit (i.e., the usefulness of the analysis) can only be known in retrospect.
-RL algorithms perform well in scenarios with high uncertainty where only partial information is available, a fact that makes them highly suitable for the task at hand.
-ASPIRE's architecture, describing the interaction between the agent and the environment, is presented in Figure~\ref{fig:rlarch}.
+The challenge of selecting different detector combinations for each file can be modeled as an exploration/exploitation problem.
+While the cost (i.e., computing resources) of using a detector can be closely approximated in advance, its benefit --- the additional information gained by using the detector to analyze the file --- is more difficult to predict.
+RL algorithms are designed to solve exploration/exploitation problems and are therefore well suited for the task at hand.
+Moreover, DRL is known to perform well in high-uncertainty scenarios with partial information~\cite{kalweit2017uncertainty}.

-We next present the state and action-spaces used by our approach and describe the cost/reward structure used in our experiments and the rationale of setting different security policies for different types of organizations.
+\MethodName is presented in Figure~\ref{fig:rlarch}.
+In each step the agent chooses whether to further analyze the file by invoking a malware detector or to produce a classification -- either malicious or benign -- for the analyzed file.
+Once it produces a classification, the process terminates.
+As in all RL systems, our solution consists of three components: \textit{states}, \textit{actions}, and \textit{rewards}.
+Next, we describe each component in detail.

-\textbf{States.} The states that make up our environment consist of all possible score combinations by the participating detectors.
-More specifically, for a malware detection environment consisting of $K$ detectors, each possible state will be represented by a vector $V=\{v_1,v_2,...v_K\}$, with the value of $v_x$ being set by
+\textbf{States.} In RL, the set of states (i.e., the environment) represents all possible scenarios the algorithm may encounter.
+In chess, for example, the environment is made up of all possible board positions.
+In our case, the set of states consists of all possible confidence score (i.e., certainty level) combinations of the participating detectors.
+More specifically, for a malware detection environment consisting of $K$ detectors, each possible state will be represented by a vector $V=\{v_1,v_2,\dots,v_K\}$, with the value of $v_x$ set by: